travaux-com/VariantRetriever/README.md

 ## What about speed

 VariantRetriever is fast.
-In our test, we ensure that the retriever is able to get 50 000 variant for randomly generate differents identifiables in less than 1 second.
+In our test, we ensure that the retriever is able to get 50 000 variants to randomly generate different identifiables in less than 1 second.
-Local dev machine can run 500 000 run in less than a second.
+Local dev machine can run 500 000 runs in less than a second.

 ## What about randomless